IBT-learning/full-stack-software-engineering-nov-2024/kennedy_profile.md

 2. Reading
 3. Building ideas to reality using coding

-### if every job had the same pay, hours, and eduction requirements, I would be a:
+### if every job had the same pay, hours, and eduction requirements, I would be:

 - An actor
-- Story teller
+- A story-teller
 - A Teacher

 ### A photo of someone I think is cool: